shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/pixel-template-service.md

 ms.custom: digital-platform-api
 ---

-# Digital Platform API - Pixel Template Service
+# Digital Platform API - Pixel template service

 This read-only service allows you to view information about AppNexus-approved creative pixels from trusted, commonly-used providers, such as Evidon and Brilig.
 Most AppNexus-approved creative pixels can be added to creatives without causing re-audit.